 Simply follow this fridge organization guide:

-- Bottom Shelf 36°F (2°C) – fish and meat: The coldest shelf is most suitable for fresh fish and meat.
-(Remember: Less is more when it comes to animal products.)
+- Bottom Shelf 36°F – fish and meat: The coldest shelf is most suitable for fresh fish and meat.
+(Remember: Less is more when it comes to animal products, and make sure to buy organic where possible).

 These Foods do not Belong in the Fridge